Youseii/Firstgame/README.md

 Hey, this is my first game (simple game) only with python.
 This game was made in 2019, it was my first time using pygame package.

-In this game, you control a hero, who wants to beat somes monsters.
+In this game, you control a hero, who wants to beat some monsters.

 <<<The game is finished, i'm a learning in shcool so you dont really have time, to finish the game.>>>